Bhaskar Nath

 Baba Bhaskar Nath (born 23 September 1994) is an Indian classical instrumentalist.
-He plays the Shehnai belonging to Meerut Shehnai Gharana.
-He is a child prodigy.
+He plays shehnai.
+Belonging from the Meerut Shehnai Gharana, he is considered a child prodigy.

 Early life

 Baba Bhaskar Nath was born in New Delhi in a family of musicians originally hailing from Meerut to classical singer Pandit Vishwanath and K Rajlaxmi.
 His uncle is Pandit Jagannath, also a Shehnai player.
 He started learning Shehanai and Harmonium at a young age under the guidance of his grandfather Om Prakash.
 He is schooling at Delhi Public School.
 He is training under vocalist Pandit Jasraj.

 Career

 Baba Bhaskar Nath gave his first solo performance at the age of 10.
 His renders in ragas in Gayaki ang (style), Banarasi dhun, Thumri, Chaiti, Kajri and Tappa.

 Baba Bhaskar Nath belongs to a family of renowned musicians of Meerut Shehnai Gharana.
 He started his early training in Shehnai, Flute, and Harmonium at a very young age under the guidance of his grand father, the Late.
 Pt.
 Om Prakash, his paternal uncle, Sangeet Natak Academy Awarded the Late.
 Pt.
 Jagannath who was an internationally acclaimed Shehnai Vadak and his father the renowned vocalist of Kirana Gharana, Yash Bharati Awardee Pt.
 Vishwanath.
 He is currently learning the fine nuances of music under Guru Shishya Parampra from “Padam Vibhushan” Sangeet Martand, Pt.
 Jasraj ji.